• Skip to primary navigation

 Nutrition per Serving

-Calories: 324kcal | Carbohydrates: 3g | Protein: 26g | Fat: 23g | Saturated Fat: 8g | Sodium: 518mg | Fiber: 1g
+Calories: 324 kcal | Carbohydrates: 3 g | Protein: 26 g | Fat: 23 g | Saturated Fat: 8 g | Sodium: 518 mg | Fiber: 1 g

-DisclaimersMost of our recipes are low-carb (or keto) and gluten-free, but some are not.
-Please verify that a recipe fits your needs before using it.
+Most recipes are low-carb and gluten-free, but some are not.
 Recommended and linked products are not guaranteed to be gluten-free.
-Nutrition info is approximate, and the carb count excludes non-nutritive sweeteners.
-Nutrition info may contain errors, so please verify it independently.
-Recipes may contain errors, so please use your common sense when following them.
-Please read our Terms of Use carefully before using any of our recipes.
+Nutrition info is approximate.
+Please verify it independently.
+The carb count excludes non-nutritive sweeteners.
+Please read these Terms of Use before using any of my recipes.

 More Meat Recipes

-• Picanha steak topped with butter.
+• Sirloin steak is served in a skillet, topped with butter.

-• New York strip steak in a cast-iron skillet.
+• Picadillo in a cast-iron skillet.

-• Pork jowls are served on a white plate with a fork.
+• Beef shanks are served on a white platter.

 Comments

-Leave a Comment Cancel reply
+Leave a Comment or Ask a Question: Cancel reply

 Your email address will not be published.
-Required fields are marked *
+Required fields are marked *.

 Recipe Rating